Webhook Integration

 EagleStatus can trigger an HTTP webhook whenever a service's component status changes.
 You will receive notifications only if you are subscribed to both the service and the affected components.

-Sign in or create an account on EagleStatus.
+or on EagleStatus.

 Navigate to your dashboard integrations.

-Select the webhook integration and add your webhook URL where EagleStatus will send
+Select the webhook integration and add your webhook URL where EagleStatus will send POST

-requests.Done!
+Done!
 EagleStatus will start sending notifications when status changes are detected.

 When an alert is triggered, the webhook sends a POST